dgelessus/NAGUS/docs/uru/game_server.rst

       .. cpp:enumerator:: kNeedsReliableSend = 1 << 18

-         The client sets this flag for all messages other than :cpp:class:`plNetMsgVoice`, :cpp:class:`plNetMsgObjectUpdateFilter`, and ``plNetMsgListenListUpdate``.
+         The client sets this flag for all messages other than :cpp:class:`plNetMsgVoice`, :cpp:class:`plNetMsgObjectUpdateFilter`, and :cpp:class:`plNetMsgListenListUpdate`.
          DIRTSAND sets it for all messages it creates, whereas MOSS never sets it for its own messages.
          MOSS, DIRTSAND, and the client never use this flag for anything.